 Summary of the Nerve Growth Factor Study in Glaucoma

-This is a study in which a nerve growth factor (called ciliary neurotrophic factor (CNTF)) will be used to regenerate nerve tissue damaged from glaucoma.
-The specific goal of this study is to protect and improve the functioning of sick, but not dead, nerves that are damaged due to glaucoma (retinal ganglion cells).
+The study uses a nerve growth factor called ciliary neurotrophic factor (CNTF) to repair nerve tissue damaged by glaucoma.
+Researchers aim to protect and improve the function of sick – but not dead – retinal ganglion cells damaged by the disease.
 This study will involve an implant, which is a novel, cell-based drug delivery system that delivers human CNTF inside the eye, after implantation via a microscopic incision in the wall of the eye (sclera).

-In various animal models, the use of this growth factor has been shown to protect the retinal nerve cells from damage in the setting of trauma, retinal diseases and glaucoma.
-This nerve growth factor has also been shown to regenerate optic nerve tissue.
+In animal models, researchers show this growth factor protects retinal nerve cells from trauma, retinal diseases, and glaucoma.
+Studies also show that it can regenerate optic nerve tissue.

-Glaucoma Associates of Texas is one of a 3 centers in the United States to participate in this study (Stanford University, Columbia University and GAT).
-A grant from Cure Glaucoma is completely funding this research study in Dallas.
+Glaucoma Associates of Texas is one of three U.S. centers participating in this study, along with Stanford and Columbia.
+A grant from Cure Glaucoma fully funds this research study in Dallas.

-Over the past 2 years, 7 patients have already received the implant at GAT and 3 more are awaiting treatment.
-In total, over 50 patients with glaucoma have received the implant and the one-year results are very promising.
-The initial analysis of the data suggests a trend towards improved visual function and nerve fiber layer thickness in the treatment group.
-Our hope is that this study may unlock the key to regenerating nerve tissue in our glaucoma patients, and further our mission to help cure glaucoma.
+Over the past two years, seven patients have received the implant at GAT, and three more are awaiting treatment.
+In total, over 50 glaucoma patients have received the implant, and the one-year results look very promising.
+Initial data analysis shows a trend toward improved visual function and thicker nerve fiber layers in the treatment group.
+We hope this study helps regenerate nerve tissue in glaucoma patients and advances our mission to cure glaucoma.

 Davinder S. Grover, MD, MPH